WakiMak/trentent.github.io-forked/_posts/2016-02-03-the-winlogon-notification-subscriber-termsrv-failed-a-critical-notification-event.md

                                                               </div>

                                                               <p>
-                                                                When launching a Citrix application a user was getting a the &#8216;Citrix launch bar&#8217; then, after a few seconds, it would immediately go away. Â Checking the Application log in the event viewer displayed these entries: The winlogon notification subscriber TermSrvÂ failed a critical notification event.
+                                                                When launching a Citrix application a user was getting a the 'Citrix launch bar' then, after a few seconds, it would immediately go away. Â Checking the Application log in the event viewer displayed these entries: The winlogon notification subscriber TermSrvÂ failed a critical notification event.
 Event ID 6001 The winlogon notification subscriber SensÂ failed a notification event.Â Event [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                 <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->